 What can North West businesses do about this?
 I don’t believe it’s a quick win, or that placing an advert in the Evening Standard will instantly result in multiple relevant applications.
 Firstly I think it’s worth choosing a search firm or recruitment partner carefully.
 Of course I would say this, but I mean it.
 Having an understanding of both markets for me has been invaluable.
 So chose a firm that has a strong presence in both London and the North.
 A firm which knows the market in both locations, can translate the variances in salary and packages and knows which companies the best candidates are working for and why they might want to move.

 Secondly I think it’s worth investing the time in really developing an attractive, bespoke brief for your role which sells the company, opportunity and progression.
 A dry job spec full of acronyms which are only really understood by people currently in the business is not likely to encourage talent.

 But what do you think?
 Are you someone that has relocated back North?
 Or are you an employer struggling to attract talent?
 How can we make the great potential in the North visible to the future leader community?

 Amy Parkinson is a Consultant in the Financial Leadership Practice

-Categories: Consumer & FMCG Recruitment, Technology Recruitment, Tax Recruitment, Procurement & Supply Chain Recruitment, Education Recruitment, Manufacturing & Engineering Recruitment, Energy & Utilities Recruitment, Finance Recruitment, Government Recruitment, Healthcare Recruitment, Human Resources Recruitment, Life Science Recruitment, Real Estate Recruitment, Retail Recruitment
+Categories: Consumer & FMCG Recruitment, Technology Recruitment, Tax Recruitment, Procurement & Supply Chain Recruitment, Education Recruitment, Manufacturing & Engineering Recruitment, Energy & Utilities Recruitment, Finance Recruitment, Government Recruitment, Healthcare Recruitment, Housing Recruitment, Human Resources Recruitment, Life Science Recruitment, Real Estate Recruitment, Retail Recruitment